About

 Murphy Oil Corporation set up the fund with its initial $50 million investment with the idea that any student that successfully graduated from El Dorado High School, and had been enrolled in

-the school district since ninth grade at the least, is entitled to scholarship money to attend any regionally-accredited public or private college or university.
+the school district, since ninth grade, is entitled to scholarship money to attend any regionally-accredited public or private college or university.

 The Promise in El Dorado provides students with the rare opportunity to gain a college education without the financial stresses and hardships that so often accompany the experience.